 Davis was cast in Dark Fate all the way back in March 2018.
 She’s kept mostly mum about her character since being cast, only revealing this in an interview with ComicBook in April 2019: “I can say that I’m an enhanced human being and I come to Mexico City under a mysterious mission to protect Dani Ramos played by Natalia Reyes, and that’s about it.”

 Reyes and Luna were among the second wave of cast members tapped to star in Terminator: Dark Fate.
 Reyes is mostly known for her work in Spanish-language film and television, although she has slowly been transitioning to English-language projects.
 Dark Fate will likely serve as a breakout role for the actress.
-Luna’s breakout role was in Agents of S.H.I.E.L.D. as Ghost Rider, a role he will continue to play in his forthcoming solo Ghost Rider series on Netflix.
+Luna’s breakout role was in Agents of S.H.I.E.L.D. as Ghost Rider, a role he was set to play in a future Hulu series before its cancellation.

 The official synopsis for Terminator: Dark Fate reads:

 “27 years after the events of Terminator 2: Judgment Day, a new, modified liquid metal Terminator (Gabriel Luna) is sent from the future by Skynet in order to terminate Dani Ramos (Natalia Reyes), a hybrid cyborg human (Mackenzie Davis), and her friends.
 Sarah Connor comes to their aid, as well as the original Terminator, for a fight for the future.”

 Was James Cameron involved in Terminator: Dark Fate at all?

 Any longtime Terminator fan will tell you that once James Cameron parted ways with the franchise after Judgment Day, the following Terminator films have been wildly hit-or-miss.
 There’s just something about a Cameron-Terminator pairing that makes sense, ya know?